History of Robert F. Kennedy in Timeline

 2019: Speech on the Death of Dr. Martin Luther King, Jr. Selected for Preservation

-In 2019, Kennedy's "Speech on the Death of Dr. Martin Luther King, Jr." from April 4, 1968, was selected by the Library of Congress for preservation in the National Recording Registry for being culturally, historically, or aesthetically significant.
+In 2019, Kennedy's "Speech on the Death of Dr. Martin Luther King, Jr." (April 4, 1968) was selected by the Library of Congress for preservation in the National Recording Registry.

 January 2025: Presidential Medal of Freedom Awarded

-In January 2025, President Joe Biden awarded Kennedy the Presidential Medal of Freedom, which is the highest civilian award of the United States.
+In January 2025, President Joe Biden posthumously awarded Robert F. Kennedy the Presidential Medal of Freedom, the highest civilian award in the United States.